Sales Leaders Reveal the Most Overlooked Sales Qualification Tactics

 When you delve deeper into their pain points and understand their frustrations, you’ll uncover the minute details of their current challenges.
 This makes it easier to qualify your leads and position your product as a solution to their specific, individual needs.

-If they respond to this question and say that they have never tried to address their needs before, this might tell you that they’re probably looking for solutions from other companies as well.
-You wouldn’t qualify this lead as ready to buy and pitch a deal because they likely haven’t made concrete, final-stage decisions.
-This lead may not pan out if they come across a better solution, so you won’t prioritize nurturing that relationship and possibly wasting your time.
+If they respond to this question and say that they have never tried to address their needs before, they may be looking for solutions from other companies as well — in that case, you wouldn‘t qualify this lead as ready to buy and pitch a deal because they likely haven’t made concrete, final-stage decisions.

-However, if a lead tells you that they have tried to address their needs before and that they’ve switched between multiple different services, this gives a more holistic view of their history.
+However, if a lead tells you that they have tried to address their needs before and switched between multiple different services, you get a more holistic view of their history.
 They’re likely in need of an immediate solution, and understanding the reasons why they’ve moved between solutions lets you know the specific attributes they’re looking for and what you’ll use to sell them on your tool.

 Diversify Your Qualification Strategy

 All in all, the process of qualifying leads is a pillar of successful selling.
-Without knowing who your customers are and if they’re even likely to buy from you, it becomes impossible to create a sales strategy that is tailored to their needs.
+Without knowing who your customers are and if they’re even likely to buy from you, creating a thoughtfully tailored, effective sales strategy for them becomes impossible.

 These tips from HubSpot experts can give insight into high-quality sales qualification tactics that will allow you to succeed in your processes and close more deals.